 The lifelong devotion and hobby of Baldassare Forestiere

 Sometimes you have to go beneath the surface to find what you’re looking for.
 This was true for Baldassare Forestiere, and it will be for you, too, on one of our guided tours!
 There are no pre-sale tickets and all tours are on a first-come, first-served basis.
-We recommend arriving 10 to 15 minutes before the tour time you choose, and reservations for parties of 15 or more are required.
+Reservations and a group discount are available for parties of 15 or more.

 Forestiere Underground Gardens is an open air museum.
 It is listed on the National Register of Historic Places and is California State Historical Landmark No. 916.

 In order to preserve the character of the grounds, we offer access by guided tour only.
 All tour availability is subject to the weather.
 Please see our accessibility guidelines.

 Baldassare Forestiere, a Sicilian immigrant, came to America in 1901 to pursue his dreams of becoming a citrus farmer.
 In Fresno, California, Forestiere crafted a subterranean complex of patios, grottoes and garden courts, all featuring arches and stonework using the local hardpan sedimentary rock.
 He became a self-taught artist, and patterned his underground world after the ancient catacombs he admired as a boy, near his home town of Filari, Sicily.
 No plans were put on paper; each room and passageway was created in Forestiere's mind as he worked.
 With simple farm tools - a pick, a shovel and a wheelbarrow - the young immigrant dug, chipped and carved the unforgiving hardpan for 40 years, all in his spare time!
 By the time he was 44 years old, he had excavated and planted over 10 acres.